Helena Area Summer Jobs Program

 Generously funded in part by:

 About Our Program

-The HSJP program matches students with a job or paid internship, provides a paid foundational work skills training, and connects students with an adult mentor for the summer.
+The Helena Area Summer Jobs Program (HSJP) matches students with a job or paid internship, provides a paid foundational work skills training, and connects students with an adult mentor for the summer.
 HSJP participants are high school age youth and recent graduates eager to develop their work skills and explore their career options.
-The program expands access to high quality summer work experiences for students of Lewis & Clark and Broadwater Counties.
+The program expands access to high quality summer work experiences for students in the Helena area.
 Participating area businesses and community organizations help strengthen the local economy by connecting youth to meaningful work experiences.

 HSJP placements run from early June to mid-August.

 Participating employers agree to provide a paid position in a safe, productive work environment.